 Archival Watches: Bulova Super Seville

 Okay, we had to include another archival release because the Super Seville offers something completely different than the Jet Star — at least in terms of wrist appeal.
 Yes, it has the same movement (the Precisionist quartz, accurate to within seconds a year) with a three-hand dial and date window, but Bulova flexes its design panache in the details.
-The 37.5mm case is ideal for modern tastes, the coin-edge bezel pairs beautifully with the brushed green dial (there are blue and silver-white variants, too), and the TV-shaped case is something you just won’t find on many other wrists.
+The 37.5mm case is ideal for modern tastes, the coin-edge bezel pairs beautifully with the brushed green dial (there are eight other variants, too), and the TV-shaped case is something you just won’t find on many other wrists.

 We've put in the work researching, reviewing and rounding up all the shirts, jackets, shoes and accessories you'll need this season, whether it's for yourself or for gifting purposes.
 Sign up here for weekly style inspo direct to your inbox.